-/15th April 2015, RENEWABLE MARKET WATCHTM/ Common electricity market in Europe according to CEE & SEE Countries Renewable Energy Market: Outlooks 2015÷2025 is challenge for EU member states and for all EU countries in general.
-How this challenge will change the shape of cross-border electricity trade among European countries you may understand better when reading further this article.
+/15th April 2015, RENEWABLE MARKET WATCHTM/ Common electricity market in Europe according to CEE & SEE Countries Renewable Energy Market: Outlooks 2015÷2025 is a challenge for EU member states and all EU countries in general.
+How this challenge will change the shape of cross-border electricity trade among European countries, you may understand better when reading further this article.

 The management of energy costs is also a key competitive issue for businesses, particularly those exposed to international competition.
 The cost of electricity and heating is often also an essential part of the cost of living.
-It is therefore important to offer affordable energy prices to consumers.
+It is, therefore, important to offer affordable energy prices to consumers.
 Neither should we underestimate the significance of energy costs for many public services, such as health care facilities and public sports grounds.
-It is important that overall energy costs are as low as possible given the available resources.
+Overall energy costs must be as low as possible, given the available resources.

-Feed-in tariffs, on the other hand, guarantee producers of renewable electricity a certain amount of compensation for each MWh of renewable electricity they feed into the grid.
-This is paid by the network company, who charges this cost to consumers.
+On the other hand, feed-in tariffs guarantee producers of renewable electricity a certain amount of compensation for each MWh of renewable electricity they feed into the grid.
+This is paid by the network company, which charges this cost to consumers.

-To meet these two important targets we need well developed infrastructure.
-In terms of infrastructure for electricity, gas and heat, this involves impact on the local environment – such as constructing power lines and pipelines – and minimizing transmission losses.
+To meet these two important targets, we need a well-developed infrastructure.
+In terms of infrastructure for electricity, gas and heat, this involves the local environment's impact – such as constructing power lines and pipelines – and minimizing transmission losses.
 Quite often, remote (e.g., offshore) locations are those best suited for renewable energy production.
 In the absence of an expanded grid, it will be impossible to transport electricity produced in these locations to consumers.

 More information about common electricity markets of CEE & SEE countries and their influence over renewable energy sector you may read here: CEE & SEE Countries Renewable Energy Market: Outlooks 2015÷2025